-Once upon a time, the only sales tools a rep needed was their trusty Rolodex of contacts.
-Times have changed, however.
-The modern salesperson needs more than charm and persuasion to convert leads.
+Once upon a time, the only sales tools any rep needed was their trusty Rolodex of contacts.
+Times have changed, however, and the modern salesperson needs more than charm and persuasion to convert leads.

 Technology is on an upward trajectory.
 Developers are pushing the boundaries of its capabilities as it becomes more resourceful.
 Every industry has felt technology’s impact one way or another.
 The sales sector is no different.

-Today’s sales rep still needs charm and persuasion to be a top-level seller.
-But they should also be well equipped with the latest sales tools.
-Those who are ahead of the curve hold a stronger hand when it comes to being a successful salesperson—from the lead management software to video calling programs,
+Today’s sales rep still needs charm and persuasion to be a top-level seller, but they should also be well equipped with the latest sales tools that help make their workflow more efficient.
+Those who are ahead of the curve hold a stronger hand when it comes to being a successful salesperson.

-With so many integrations and applications it can be hard to know where to start.
-Which is why we decided to share the different sales software your company needs to give reps the best shot at turning leads into customers.
+Yet with so many integrations and applications, it can be hard to know where to start.
+Which is why we decided to share the different sales software options your company needs to give reps the best shot at turning leads into customers.

 Marketing Automation Software

-You need to market before you begin selling.
-Marketing automation was designed to make the job of marketers easier.
-Sales reps also benefit from having a complete understanding of marketing automation.
+You need to market before you begin selling, and marketing automation was designed to make the job of marketers easier.
+Sales reps will also benefit from having a complete understanding of marketing automation.
 Especially if they are required to take on more roles in smaller organizations.

 Marketing automation allows companies to streamline their outreach efforts.
 The tech also automates tasks, measures ROI, nurtures leads and helps with cross-selling and up-selling.
 Many business types—including B2C and B2B— use marketing automation.

 Being able to automate repetitive tasks is beneficial as it allows for more focus on the bigger picture.
-Marketers can spend more time creating bespoke campaigns and focusing efforts on selling.
+Marketers can then spend more of their time creating bespoke campaigns and focusing their efforts on selling.

 Marketo is the best-known automation tool, while ActiveDemand and HubSpot are also well received.